Jlewiswa/Twitter100k/Web/README.md

 - pygooglechart
 - bottlepy

+New
+===
+- Old charts removed, replaced with new 'Tweets and Retweets by hour" chart that shows when users are most active, and when they are more likely to post original contentversus retweeting content they've seen.

 Open Issues
 ===========
 - Server loses connection to db after a bit.
 Should put some error handling in